sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 });
 ```

-Here we’re using [getByLabel()](https://playwright.dev/docs/locators#locate-by-label) and [getByRole()](https://playwright.dev/docs/locators#locate-by-role) locators to find elements by their label text or ARIA role.
-Then we’re using the [fill()](https://playwright.dev/docs/api/class-locator#locator-fill), [selectOption()](https://playwright.dev/docs/api/class-locator#locator-select-option), and [check()](https://playwright.dev/docs/api/class-locator#locator-check) methods to fill the form, and the [click()](https://playwright.dev/docs/api/class-locator#locator-click) method to submit it by clicking the submit button.
+Here we’re using [getByLabel()](https://playwright.dev/docs/locators#locate-by-label) and [getByRole()](https://playwright.dev/docs/locators#locate-by-role) locators to find elements by their label texts or ARIA roles.
+Then we use the [fill()](https://playwright.dev/docs/api/class-locator#locator-fill), [selectOption()](https://playwright.dev/docs/api/class-locator#locator-select-option), and [check()](https://playwright.dev/docs/api/class-locator#locator-check) methods to fill the form, and the [click()](https://playwright.dev/docs/api/class-locator#locator-click) method to submit it by clicking the submit button.

 ### Testing complex forms

 In the previous example, we used the [getByLabel()](https://playwright.dev/docs/locators#locate-by-label) locator to find form elements, which works when all form elements have unique labels, but this isn’t always the case.

-For example, we have a passport number section in our [registration form](https://github.com/sapegin/playwright-article-2024/blob/master/src/components/SignUpForm.js) where multiple inputs have the same label — like “year” of the issue date and “year” of the expiration date.
+For example, we have a passport number section in our [registration form](https://github.com/sapegin/playwright-article-2024/blob/master/src/components/SignUpForm.js) where multiple inputs have the same label, like “year” of the issue date and “year” of the expiration date.
 The markup of each field group looks like so:

 ```html
 <fieldset>